 If you or your company has received a summons, contact Karen A. Friedman at her Manhattan or Clinton law office.
 Karen handles a broad range of truck permit charges, including:

 - Bridge Authority or Thruway permits

 - Violations related to escorts, flags, or speed restrictions

 - International Fuel Tax Agreement (IFTA) violations

-Karen Friedman also represents truck drivers, motor carriers and companies charged with other violations, such as driving without insurance.
+Karen A. Friedman also represents truck drivers, motor carriers and companies charged with other violations, such as driving without insurance.
 In New York State, a conviction for driving without insurance carries a one-year mandatory revocation of your commercial driver’s license (CDL).
 Loss of license could be a devastating blow to your income and your business.
-Karen Friedman is committed to helping you continue driving, so you can maintain your business.
+Karen A. Friedman is committed to helping you continue driving, so you can maintain your business.

 Contact Our Law Firm Today

-Although she likes to work closely with clients, it is generally unnecessary to come into her law office.
+Although Karen likes to work closely with clients, it is generally unnecessary to come into her law office.
 Often, just a copy of your commercial driver’s license, your contact information, the summons, and a retainer are all that’s necessary for her to begin representation.